TEC Novena Day 9 Blessed James Miller

 Saint Francis Xavier is noteworthy for his missionary work, both as organizer and as pioneer.
 He is said to have converted more people than anyone else has done since Saint Paul.
 Pope Benedict XVI said of both Ignatius of Loyola and Francis Xavier: “not only their history which was interwoven for many years from Paris and Rome, but a unique desire — a unique passion, it could be said — moved and sustained them through different human events: the passion to give to God-Trinity a glory always greater and to work for the proclamation of the Gospel of Christ to the peoples who had been ignored.

 St. Francis Xavier is a Catholic saint.
-He was beatified by Paul V on 25 October 1619 and was canonized by Gregory XV 12 April 1621, but due to health of Pope Gregory was canonized 12 March 1622 and proclaimed patron of all foreign missions by Pope Pius X. at the same time as Ignatius Loyola.
+He was beatified by Paul V in 1619, and was canonized in 1622 and proclaimed patron of all foreign missions by Pope Pius X, at the same time as Ignatius Loyola.
 He is considered to be a patron saint of Roman Catholic missionaries in foreign lands.
 His feast day is Dec.
 3.

 Reflection

 Any missionary’s goal is to leave a lasting impact, a change or conversion.
-With the spirit of St. Francis, we are called to be missionaries, for some of us it may be in foreign lands and for others it may to be missionaries to something foreign to us.
-Either way it is our job to go out and be Christ to others.
-Like the quote says ship in harbor is safe but that is not what ships are built for.
+With the spirit of St. Francis, we are called to be missionaries.
+For some of us, it may be in foreign lands and for others, it may to be missionaries to something foreign to us.
+Either way, it is our job to go out and be Christ to others.
+Like the quote says, a ship in harbor is safe, but that is not what ships are built for.

 Prayer